Blazor in 2026: Server vs WebAssembly vs United — A Practical Guide

 }

-- Use Interactive WebAssembly for input-heavy public apps where latency matters and you can't predict user counts.
+- Use Interactive WebAssembly for input-heavy public apps where latency matters.

-- Use Interactive Auto sparingly — it's powerful but adds complexity.
-Reserve it for components where fast initial load AND client-side responsiveness both matter.
+- Use Interactive Auto sparingly — reserve it for components needing both fast initial load and client-side responsiveness.

-- Invest in the service abstraction layer early.
-Whether or not you migrate to United today, having clean data access interfaces makes your codebase more testable and flexible.
+- Invest in the service abstraction layer early — it makes your codebase more testable and keeps migration options open.

 Comments